 Ever have a log that wouldn't fit in the fireplace?
-Cutting your logs the right length can be important.
+If so, you know that cutting logs the right length is important.

-A can of upside-down (inverted) surveyor’s paint (not included) fits into the chamber, and then you just wheel the Mingo down the log.
+A can of upside-down (inverted) surveyor’s paint (not included) fits into the chamber, and then you just wheel the log marker down the log.

-The Mingo will measure as it goes, spraying a dot of paint at each marking.
-The standard wheel measures 16" increments, and will yield you an estimated 75 cords of wood.
+The marker will measure as it goes, spraying a dot of paint at each marking.
+The standard wheel measures 16" increments and will yield you an estimated 75 cords of wood.

-Good fitting wood burns longer and cleaner, so other size wheels are available as well.
-To fit different stove and fireplace sizes, 6", 12", 14", 18" or 24" are available options as well.
+Good-fitting wood burns longer and cleaner, so wheels are available in other sizes, too.
+To fit different stove and fireplace sizes, 6", 12", 14", 18" or 24" wheels are options.

 It's important to use inverted surveyor's paint that operates with a sideways nozzle motion.
 Cans that require depressing the nozzle (in a downward fashion) will not work with most log markers such as the Mingo Firewood Marker.